 Leica M Typ 262 vs Olympus E-PM2

 The Leica M (Typ 262) and the Olympus PEN E-PM2 are two digital cameras that were announced, respectively, in November 2015 and September 2012.
-The M Typ 262 is a fixed lens compact, while the E-PM2 is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-focusing mirrorless, while the E-PM2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and a Four Thirds (E-PM2) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.